NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 for i in 0..num_tilts:
     clear pending plexon events
     start tilt i
-    loop a:
-        for `event` recieved from plexon:
-            if event is a tilt:
-                add event to psth
-            if event is a spike:
-                add spike to psth
-                if time since tilt > post time: break a
-    classify tilt
-    if classification recorded for tilt i in the template was correct and reward is enabled: dispense water
+    wait about 200ms
+    if recorded classification was correct:
+        stop tilt and return to level
-    if classification recorded for tilt i in the template was incorrect: perform punish tilt
+    if recorded classification was incorrect:
+        perform punish tilt
     finish tilt
+    wait for after_tilt_delay
+    if recorded classification was correct and reward is enabled: dispense water
     wait for a random time within delay range waits for the user to press enter
 ```

+## stim

+performs stimulation until enter is pressed

 ## monitor